Abbracciare II Momento Embrace the Moment Italy

 Art Appreciation (ARTS 1301) and Digital Photography (ARTS 2356)

-Students are required to take two classes and will receive six credits hours upon completion of the program.
-Tuition is not included in the program fee.
+Students are required to take two classes and will receive six credits hours upon successful completion of the program.

 2.0 GPA and 12 cumulative academic credits.
 Alamo Colleges expects study abroad participants to perform academically at standards commensurate with on-campus performance.
 This includes attending class, taking exams, reading required materials, completing homework, etc. If students' GPA drops below a 2.0 before they study abroad, they will not be allowed to participate in the program.

 Professor Mark Hogensen is a professor of art at Palo Alto College where he has taught since 1990.
 He earned a Bachelor's degree in Liberal Arts and a BFA from Oregon State University.
 He received his Masters degree from UTSA in Painting.
 He has taught courses in Art History, Design, Drawing, Art Appreciation and Painting.
 He is an accomplished exhibiting artist and his art can be found in many private, corporate and institutional collections. he has twice been selected for Fulbright Grants - one to Egypt and another to Bulgaria and Turkey.
 He has traveled extensively in America, Europe and Mexico.
 Professor Hogensen has led successful study abroad programs for the Alamo Colleges on 5 previous occasions.
 He feels strongly about the importance of the study abroad student experience.
 He was a founding member of the Palo Alto College International Education Committee and has served as the PAC liaison to district for International Education.
 Contact: email@example.com